 To work around this problem, use one of the following methods.

-On a client computer that has the Windows Azure Active Directory Module for Windows PowerShell installed, follow these steps:
+On a client computer that has the Azure Active Directory Module for Windows PowerShell installed, follow these steps:

 - Click Start, point to All Programs, click Windows Azure Active Directory, right-click Windows Azure Active Directory Module for Windows PowerShell, and then click Run as administrator.